 Day trips to Skomer Island can be enjoyed by the whole family, whilst the island’s stunning flora and fauna will leave you wishing you could stay for longer.
 If island trips are your thing, discover our favourite Welsh islands here.

 We hope our list of things to do in Pembrokeshire keeps you busy during your stay in one of our Pembrokeshire holiday cottages.
-It’s time to create memories to last a lifetime whilst exploring the wonders of this stunning part of Wales.
+Looking for a holiday to remember?
+Check out these awesome events in Pembrokeshire to keep the whole family entertained.

 Image Credits: WillMcC (CC BY-SA 3.0), Pauline Eccles (CC BY-SA 2.0), Kristaglover (CC BY-SA 3.0), Federico Pizano (CC BY-SA 3.0).